Mario Savio: Activism

-The last time he climbed on the police car was to tell the crowd of a short-term understanding that had been met with UC President Clark Kerr.
-Savio said to the crowd, "I ask you to rise quietly and with dignity and go home", and the crowd did exactly that.
-After this, Savio became the prominent leader of the newly formed Free Speech Movement.
+The last time he climbed on the police car was to tell the crowd of a short-term understanding that had been reached with UC President Clark Kerr.
+Savio said to the crowd, "I ask you to rise quietly and with dignity and go home."
+Savio became the prominent leader of the newly formed Free Speech Movement.
 Negotiations failed to change the situation; therefore direct action began in Sproul Hall on December 2.
-There, Savio gave his most famous speech, "Bodies Upon the Gears", in front of 4,000 people.
+There, Savio gave his most famous speech, "Bodies Upon the Gears," in front of 4,000 people.
 He and 800 others were arrested that day.
 In 1967, he was sentenced to 120 days at Santa Rita Jail.
-He told reporters that he "would do it again".
+He told reporters that he "would do it again."

 In April 1965, he quit the FSM because "he was disappointed with the growing gap between the leadership of the FSM ... and the students themselves."

 "Bodies Upon the Gears" speech

-Also known as "Operation of the Machine", this speech is possibly Savio's most known work.
+Also known as "Operation of the Machine", this speech is possibly Savio's best-known work.
 He spoke on the steps of Sproul Hall, on December 2, 1964:

 FBI surveillance

-In 1999, the media revealed that Savio had been tailed by the FBI from the moment that he had climbed onto the police car in which Jack Weinberg was detained.
+In 1999, the media revealed that Savio had been tailed by the FBI from the moment he climbed onto the police car in which Jack Weinberg was detained.
 He was followed for more than a decade because he had emerged as the nation's most prominent student leader.
-There was no evidence that he was a threat or that he had any connection with the Communist Party, but the FBI decided he merited their attention because they thought he could inspire students to rebel.
+To avoid harassing phone calls, Savio was in the habit of listing himself in the telephone book under aliases such as José Martí, Wallace Stevens, and David Bohm, and the FBI recorded that as well.
+There was no evidence to suggest that Savio was a national security risk, or that he had a connection with the Communist Party, but the FBI decided he merited their attention because they thought he could inspire students to rebel.

-Even after he had left the FSM, the FBI called him to their Berkeley office.
-They told Savio that they had received letters of a threatening nature towards him, but they would not speak while Savio's attorney was present.
-However, Savio would not agree to the agents alone, and instead criticized the FBI "for failure to make arrests and take action in the South where human rights are being violated every day".
+Even after he left the FSM, the FBI called him to their Berkeley office.
+They told Savio they had received letters of a threatening nature towards him, but they would not speak while his attorney was present.
+However, Savio would not agree to being alone with the agents, and instead criticized the FBI "for failure to make arrests and take action in the South where human rights are being violated every day".
 At this point, the meeting ended.

 According to hundreds of pages of FBI files, the bureau: